pajryan/presenter-client/README.md

  3. go to `https://github.com/pajryan/presenter-client/releases` and locate the new `draft` release
  4. Click `edit` to the right of the release.
 Scroll down and click `publish release`
       - can download the release (e.g. the DMG) from here too.
- 5. When you next download the app, it will check for an update and automatically download/update.
+ 5. When you next open the app, you can check for an update and automatically download/update.

 ## in-scope